 Reese Witherspoon is a self-described bookworm, and even has her own book club on Instagram.
-From celebrity memoirs to thrillers, the 40-year-old likes to share photos of the novels she's reading with her fans — and we're keeping track of everything she recommends in the Reece Witherspoon Book Club!
+From celebrity memoirs to thrillers, the 42-year-old likes to share photos of the novels she's reading with her fans — and we're keeping track of what she recommends in the Reese Witherspoon Book Club!
 The actress recently announced a new audiobook project with Audible, which means every book from her Hello Sunshine book club will be available as an audiobook.
 (You can get June's book, Something in the Water, for free with an Audible trial.)

 Where to buy: $13.56, Amazon

 If there’s one thing stand-up comedian Jim Gaffigan is known for, it’s his dad jokes (and we’re not talking about puns here, people).
 Gaffigan is famous for his specials where he goes into hour-long spiels about being a father to five children and all that encompasses, so it only makes sense that a book on the funny side of parenting would follow.
 Documenting his wins and losses in fatherhood, this book is as hilarious as it is relatable to those who come home to a rambunctious pack of children every night.
 Dad is Fat may be, at its most surface level, about a dad who is fat, but damn if he isn’t doing his best.

 8. The Glitter Plan: How We Started Juicy Couture for $200 and Turned It into a Global Brand by Pamela Skaist-Levy, Gela Nash-Taylo, and Booth Moore